-- Inspect engine, coolant hoses, radiator for leaks without touching any parts.
+- Inspect engine, coolant hoses, and radiator for leaks without touching any parts.
 Visibly checks the engine coolant level.
 Do not open the radiator cap when the engine is still hot.

-- If the coolant level is low, allow the engine to cool down then add the recommended 50/50 mixed engine coolant.
+- If the coolant level is low, allow the engine to cool down, then add the recommended 50/50 mixed engine coolant.

 The first thing you need to check is the engine coolant level.
 Locate the engine coolant overflow reservoir and look at the side of it.

 Most reservoirs are translucent and allow you to check the level.
 If the tank is black, wait for the engine to cool completely, then remove the cap to check the level.